VEER-RANA/OIBSIP_webdevelopment_level2/README.md

 Task 3: Todo Web App
 The third task involved building a todo web application using HTML, CSS, and JavaScript.
 The todo app allows users to add tasks, mark them as complete, and delete them when necessary.
 It provides a simple and intuitive interface for managing and organizing tasks effectively.

+Task 4: basic authentication page
+The fourth task involved building a authentication web application using HTML, CSS, and JavaScript.
+The authentication app allows users to add details of them.
+It provides a simple and intuitive interface for managing and organizing tasks.